SEND choosing and applying for primary school

 The application deadline for children starting in school in September each year will be in January of that academic year.

-Most children with SEND are educated in mainstream schools, but depending on the complexity of your child’s needs, you may want to consider a specialist placement
+Most children with SEND are educated in mainstream schools, but depending on the complexity of your child’s needs, you may want to consider a specialist placement.

-It is important for you to note that if your child is being assessed for special educational needs – including an Education Health and Care needs assessment you should follow the standard process for applying for a primary school place.
-If you do not apply for a place and an EHC Plan is not issued for your child following the assessment you may miss out on a place at one of your preferred schools.
+It is important for you to note that if your child is being assessed for special educational needs – including an Education, Health and Care (EHC) needs assessment, you should follow the standard process for applying for a primary school place.
+If you do not apply for a place and an Education, Health and Care plan (EHC plan, often referred to as EHCP) is not issued for your child following the assessment, you may miss out on a place at one of your preferred schools.

-If your child does not have an Education, Health and Care Plan you will have apply for a primary school place in the same way as other parents.
+If your child does not have an EHC plan you will have to apply for a primary school place in the same way as other parents.

-If your child has an Education, Health and Care Plan, the school named in their EHC Plan must offer them a place.
+If your child has an EHC plan, the school named in their EHC plan must offer them a place.

 Find out how to apply for a primary school - including infants and junior schools.